 - After contacting Wolfram for a license, you will receive an email from Wolfram on how to obtain and activate the software.

-- Install Mathematica to run off the Central (Athena) license server (for faculty and staff use).
+- Faculty and staff: Install Mathematica to run off the Central (Athena) license server.

-- Wolfram's Notebook Archive, is an open repository for sharing and accessing your Wolfram Notebook projects.
-This archive provides a permanent, central location for browsing and downloading notebooks, interacting with content through the Wolfram Cloud and hosting your own project materials.
+- Wolfram's Notebook Archive is an open repository for sharing and accessing Wolfram Notebook projects.
+It provides a permanent, central location for browsing and downloading notebooks, interacting with content through the Wolfram Cloud and hosting your own project materials.

 Note: Mathematica 11.3 for Linux no longer supports 32-bit Linux but is compatible with most 64-bit Linux distributions.
 Mathematica users at your site who are running a 32-bit version of Linux can continue to use Mathematica 11.2.
 The installer for Mathematica 11.2 will remain in the Wolfram User Portal.